fZpHr/netpractice_42/README.md

 NetPractice is a project at 42 aimed at training students in network concepts.
 Rather than being an operational program, it consists of a set of exercises and tests designed to reinforce students' understanding in the field of network communications.

-*For more information, please refer to the project's subject in the git.*
+*For more information, please refer to the project's subject in the git and the net_practice.1.5.tgz.*

 ## Description